realtimeradio/rcf_design/docs/40-Design.md

 As discussed further in Section \ref{sec:Firmware}, RCF performs beamforming in two stages.
 The first stage beamforms signals from all dishes connected to a single rack.
 This substantially reduces the amount of data which needs to transported outside the rack.
-A second stage of beamforming is required to combine beams from each of the racks into a full tied-array beams.
+A second stage of beamforming is required to combine sub-array beams from each of the racks into full-array beams.
 This architecture is shown in Figure \ref{fig:beamformer-arch}, and requires a rack configured as shown in Figure \ref{fig:beamformer-rack}.

 ![\label{fig:beamformer-arch}The RCF beamforming hardware architecture forms "sub-array" beams in each of 26 racks, and transmits these to a final rack to be summed into a full array beam and delivered to the PT subsystem.](images/beamformer-arch.drawio.pdf)